alterlleo/ur5_project/README.md

 # UR5-project
-This is a ROS project that implements the motion for a UR5 manipulator and the data acquisition from ZedCamera
+This is a ROS project that implements the motion for a UR5 manipulator and the data acquisition from ZedCamera.
+It is written for Ubuntu 20 and relies on the following setup: https://github.com/mfocchi/lab-docker
 # How to use  ```ur5_project```
 In case one wishes to utilize this project, the following steps must be followed:
 - **Create a ```workspace catkin```:**